Collective identity and shared values in a blink

 Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND 4.0) license.

-The eight archetypes below are critical elements of a ValueMap.
-With archetypes, we mean universally recognised symbols, primordial patterns of psychological processes that channel energy, experience, and emotion by archetypes.
+Eight archetypal identities are critical elements of ValueMaps.
+With archetypes, we mean universally recognised symbols, primordial patterns of psychological processes that channel energy, experience, and emotion.
 Within every individual personality as well as every social system.
-For the ValueMaps, we developed eight distinct archetypes for discovering identities in social systems.
-Each archetypal identity has its own unique set of characteristics.
+For the ValueMaps, we developed eight distinct archetypal identities.
+Each with its own unique set of characteristics.

 These organisations are primarily bent on self-preservation and independence.
 The people that work here strongly identify with the organisation.
 If the organisation is doing well, the people are satisfied.
 If the organisation is not doing well, the people are unsatisfied.